Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement

 \section{Abstract}

-This paper studies the tradeoff between the memory size $\Msf$ and the download time / rate $\Rsf^{\star}$ for networks where a server with $\Nsf$ files is connected to $\Hsf$ relays (without caches), which in turns are connected to $\Ksf$ users equipped with caches of size $\Msf$ files.
+Caching is an efficient way to reduce network traffic congestion during peak hours by storing some content at the users' local caches.
+For the shared-link network with end-user-caches, Maddah-Ali and Niesen proposed a two-phase coded caching strategy.
+In practice, users may communicate with the server through intermediate relays.
+This paper studies the tradeoff between the memory size $\Msf$ and the network load $\Rsf$ for the networks where a server with $\Nsf$ files is connected to $\Hsf$ relays (without caches), which in turn are connected to $\Ksf$ users equipped with caches of $\Msf$ files.
 When each user is connected to a different subset of $\rsf$ relays, i.e., $\Ksf = \binom{\Hsf}{\rsf}$, the system is referred to as a {\it combination network with end-user-caches}.

-In this work, outer bounds are derived for the practically motivated case of {\it uncoded} cache contents, that is, bits of the various files are directly copied in the user caches without any coding.
-In this case, once the cache contents and the user demands are known, the problem reduces to a general index coding problem.
-This paper shows that relying on a well known ``acyclic index coding outer bound'' results in bounds that are not tight for combination networks with end-user-caches (as opposed to the case without relays) and provides two novel ways to derive the tightest known outer bounds to date.
+In this work, converse bounds are derived for the practically motivated case of {\it uncoded} cache contents, that is, bits of the various files are directly pushed into the user caches without any coding.
+In this case, once the cache contents and the users' demands are known, the problem reduces to a general index coding problem.
+This paper shows that relying on a well-known ``acyclic index coding converse bound'' results in converse bounds that are not tight for combination networks with end-user-caches.
+A novel converse bound that leverages the network topology is proposed, which is the tightest converse bound known to date.
 As a result of independent interest, an inequality that generalizes the well-known sub-modularity of entropy is derived.

-Several novel caching schemes are proposed, which leverage the symmetries of combination networks and interference elimination at the end-users.
-The proposed schemes are proved: (i) to be optimal for some choices of the parameters $(\Nsf,\Msf,\Hsf,\rsf)$ under the constraint of uncoded cache placement, and (ii) to outperform the state-of-the-art schemes in numerical evaluations.
+Several novel caching schemes are proposed, based on the Maddah-Ali and Niesen cache placement.
+These schemes leverage the structure of the combination network or/and perform interference elimination at the end-users.
+The proposed schemes are proved: (i) to be (order) optimal for some $(\Nsf,\Msf,\Hsf,\rsf)$ parameters regimes under the constraint of uncoded cache placement, and (ii) to outperform the state-of-the-art schemes in numerical evaluations.